JereKuusela/valheim-upgrade_world/README.md

 ## Glossary

 - Generated area: The world generator generates up to 500 meters from places any player has visited (usually abour 350 meters).
 This is much bigger area than what gets revelead on the minimap.
-- Location: Special places like rune stones, dungeon entrances or abandoned houses that are placed to the world by the world generator.
+- Location: Special places like rune stones, dungeon entrances or abandoned houses that are spawned to the world by the world generator.
 - Zone: The world is split to tiles of 64 m x 64 m size.
 This is the granularity of the world generation.
 See https://valheim.fandom.com/wiki/Zones for more info.

 ## Resetting zones

 1. Removes all objects from a zone (including player placed structures).
-2. If the zone has a location, marks the location as unplaced (to allow redistributing it).
+2. If the zone has a location, marks the location as not spawned (to allow redistributing it).
 3. Marks the zone as ungenerated.
 Visiting the zone will regenerate like it were at start of the game.
 4. Locations are not automatically redistributed.
 Use "redistribute" command (otherwise you get the same locations as before).
 5. Visiting zones will regenerate them.